alewin/koci-blog/content/posts/2020-11-28-google-ux-playbooks-tips/index.md

 **DO:**

-- Make search visible at all times
+- Make search visible at all times.
-- Use auto-suggestions, and implement spelling correction
+- Use auto-suggestions, and implement spelling correction.
-- Display number of search results
+- Display number of search results.
-- Include a Search History of latest property results
+- Include a Search History of latest property results.

 **DON'T**